Dynamic Reserve Price Design with Distributed Solving Algorithm: Preliminaries

 \subsubsection{Dual Descent Dynamic Reserve Price (D3RP)}

 First, we consider the dual descent algorithm \cite{macklin2020primal}.
-According to the decomposability of the Lagrangian dual problem, we can get the solution of the traffic level decision variable parallelly.
-By using the dual descent algorithm, which is an iterative procedure based on the decomposability of the dual, we can get more optimal Lagrangian multipliers.
-After we calculate $x_i$ using equation \ref{eq:x_decision}, the Lagrangian multipliers can be updated as follow:
+This algorithm allows us to obtain optimal Lagrangian multipliers through the iterative procedure based on the decomposability of dual.
+Once $x_i$ is computed using equation \eqref{eq:x_decision}, the Lagrangian multipliers can be updated as follows

-where $\alpha$ is the learning rate for each iteration, and $t \in [0,T]$ denotes the iteration step, where $T$ is the maximum iterations.
-In algorithm 1, we introduce a distributed version of dual descent to calculate the dynamic reserve price.
-Particularly, in each iteration.
-1) first we use map op in Spark to calculate $x_i$ independently for each traffic, and then we can get the traffic gradient coefficient $b_{ik}x_i$ for each Lagrangian multiplier.
-2) we use reduce op to sum all gradient coefficients and collect to the driver to update $\lambda_k$ using dual descent as equation \ref{eq:dual}.
+where $\alpha$ is the learning rate for each iteration, and it is sensitive since its selection may depend on the scale of the problem. $t \in \{0, 1, \dots, T\}$ denotes the iteration step, where $T$ represents the maximum number of iterations.
+In algorithm \ref{algo:dd_algo}, we introduce a distributed implementation to compute the dynamic reserve price.
+Particularly, in each iteration, 1) We use the map operation in Spark \cite{zaharia2012resilient} to compute $x_i$ independently for each traffic, and then we obtain coefficients $b_{ik}x_i$ for each Lagrangian multiplier.
+2) We use reduce operation to aggregate all coefficients and then collect them to the driver to update $\lambda_k$ using dual descent method as described in equation \eqref{eq:dual}.